The Deadly Hands of Kung Fu: Revivals and Homages

+In 2009, the black and white one-shot Shang-Chi: Master of Kung Fu was published, with stories written by Jonathan Hickman, Mike Benson, Charlie Huston and Robin Furth and illustrated by Tomm Coker, C.P.
+Smith, Enrique Romero and Paul Gulacy.

-In 2011, Shang-Chi, Iron Fist and the Immortal Weapons appeared in Spider-Island: Deadly Hands of Kung Fu, a three issue miniseries written by Antony Johnston and illustrated by Sebastian Fiumara and Leandro Fernández, which was tied into the Spider-Island crossover event.
+In 2011, Shang-Chi, Iron Fist, and the Immortal Weapons appeared in Spider-Island: Deadly Hands of Kung Fu, a three-issue miniseries written by Antony Johnston and illustrated by Sebastian Fiumara and Leandro Fernández, which was tied into the Spider-Island crossover event.

 In 2014, the title was revived as the miniseries Deadly Hands of Kung Fu, written by Mike Benson and illustrated by Tan Eng Huat.
 The miniseries starred Shang-Chi as the main character, with the Sons of the Tiger and the Daughters of the Dragon in supporting roles.

 In 2023, Shang-Chi and the Five Weapons Society appeared in Deadly Hands of Kung Fu: Gang War, a three issue miniseries written by Greg Pak and illustrated by Caio Majado, which was part of the "Gang War" crossover event.

-On November 2025, Deadly Hands of K'un-Lun was announced, a five issue limited series written by Yifan Jiang and illustrated by Paco Medina, which is set for a February 2026 release.
-The series stars the current Iron Fist Lin Lie as well as former Iron Fists Danny Rand and Pei as Lie unites a team of the world's greatest martial artists to save the city of K'un-Lun from his brother Lin Feng.
+In November 2025, Deadly Hands of K'un-Lun was announced, a five issue limited series written by Yifan Jiang and illustrated by Paco Medina, which debuted in February 2026.
+The series stars the current Iron Fist Lin Lie as well as former Iron Fists Danny Rand and Pei as Lie unites a team of the world's greatest martial artists to save the city of K'un-L'un from his brother Lin Feng.